blixt/go-hotel/README.md

 client.Close()
 ```

-Clients have a buffer capacity of 256 messages and will disconnect if full.
+Clients have a buffer capacity of 256 messages by default and will disconnect if full.

 ### Messages